uvdesk/community-skeleton/guide-apache2.md

         $ sudo service apache2 restart

-Testing the PHP Environment (Optional)
+Testing the PHP Environment (optional)
 -----------------

 9. Now, <b> Create a test php file </b> on your new document root to test your changes: